-As we finish our sermon series this week on prayer, let’s commit to keep the altar fires of prayer burning at home, in our closets and in our church.
+Let’s commit to keeping the altar fires of prayer burning at home, in our closets and in our church.
 Prayer changes things.
 Prayer changes us.
 And prayer changes nations.

 Lord, change us today.
 Make us mighty men and women of prayer in the holy example of John Knox.
 Amen.